The “Paul is Dead” Rumor

 If the story were true, if William (“Billy Shears”) really had replaced Paul McCartney in the Beatles, and still continues to play the role of Paul today, what would he say now about how and why it happened?
 What would William (Sir Paul) say of his own challenges of living another’s life?
 How did he connect, or fail to connect, with his bandmates, John, George and Ringo?
 How did they feel about the switch?
 How did William take control of the band that had been John’s?

 The Memoirs of Billy Shears explores all of these questions.
 Told from William’s perspective, this work of historical-fiction reveals William’s struggles and turmoil within the Beatles, and ever since, in connection with playing his “Paul McCartney” role.
 William’s most intense conflict was with John (the most pained by Paul’s absence).
 However, even while William struggled with John, he worked extraordinarily well with the band, and with Beatles’ producer, George Martin, “the Fifth Beatle,” to give the world’s most popular band a whole new sound.
 With a shared commitment to quality, innovation, and a global agenda, William and George Martin, along with the surviving Beatles, John, George, and Ringo, worked to transform the planet from Sgt.
 Peppers onward.
 They lead the world through a psychedelic revolution that permanently changed the way we see ourselves.

-In the Memoirs, William describes working with George Martin.
+In this book of historical disclosure, William describes working with George Martin.
 For example, “George and I were together in a mixing room trying multi-tracking experiments.
 I . . . was delighted by his valuable insights and suggestions.
 George and I hit it off right away.
 As it turned out, he and I had more in common than I had with my Beatles bandmates.
 He became a close friend.
 As we worked on our albums, the time I spent with George Martin in the studio was far greater than my time with the others.
 He was an extremely important talent for the band from the start; but it was not until we teamed together that he did his most extraordinary work, which mostly went unrecognized.”